antongunov/favicongrabber.com/server/api/README.md

 ## Grab favicons

-In order to grab favicons for a website send `GET` request to API endpoint `/api/grab/:domain`, where `:domain` is a required parameter that should be equal the valid [domain name syntax](https://en.wikipedia.org/wiki/Domain_Name_System#Domain_name_syntax).
+In order to grab favicons for a website send a `GET` request to the API endpoint `/api/grab/:domain`, where `:domain` is a required parameter that should be equal to the valid [domain name syntax](https://en.wikipedia.org/wiki/Domain_Name_System#Domain_name_syntax).

 For instance, to grab favicons from [GitHub](https://github.com/)'s index page open [http://favicongrabber.com/api/grab/github.com](http://favicongrabber.com/api/grab/github.com?pretty=true) in your favorite browser and you must see next JSON response: